RexGhub/alx-low_level_programming/0x12-singly_linked_lists/README.md

-0x12.
+# 0x12.
 C - Singly linked lists

+Project created by ALX School in their ALX - Software Engineering Program
+## Technologies

+* Scripts written in Bash 5.0.17(1)

+* Tested on Ubuntu 20.04 LTS